2025 Cohen New Works Festival Projects

 Found Footage Filmmaking Workshop

-Following the screening, the project transitions into a series of workshops designed to combine theoretical and practical approaches to the video essay format and the use of found footage.
-The workshops explore the historical, conceptual and technical aspects of working with found footage in visual storytelling.
+Following the screening, the project evolves into a series of workshops that merge theoretical and practical approaches to the video essay format.
+These sessions examine the historical, conceptual and technical dimensions of working with archival material in visual storytelling.

 Project Leads: Arash Baqipur, Alireza Mirzaeinezhad